-Freshmen are not required to live on campus, though first year students make up about 80 percent of the on-campus residential population.
+Freshmen are not required to live on campus, though first-year students make up about 80 percent of the on-campus residential population.
 Each year, the university community gathers for events like the Spring Fling, billed as the largest student-run carnival in the country, and Homecoming.
 As a research institution, the University of Arizona also offers a variety of opportunities for both undergraduate and graduate students to get involved in research projects.
-The university has a wide range of graduate student programs, including the Eller College of Management, the James E. Rogers College of Law, and a College of Medicine.
-Notable alumni of the University of Arizona include former presidential candidate Bob Dole, reality television stars Nicole Richie and Kourtney Kardashian, and journalist Geraldo Rivera.
+The university has a wide range of graduate student programs, including the Eller College of Management, the James E. Rogers College of Law and a College of Medicine.
+Notable alumni of the University of Arizona include reality television star Kourtney Kardashian and journalist Geraldo Rivera.

 |School mission and unique qualities (as provided by the school):|